jixiangox/exposure-notifications-server/terraform/README.md

     This will open two authentication windows in your web browser.

-1. Change into the `terraform/` directory.
-All future commands are run from the `terraform/` directory:
+1. Change into the `terraform/` directory where you clone the source from github (not the directory of terraform binary you downloaded) .
+All future commands are run from the
+    `terraform/` directory:

     ```text